Oskang09/digdata/README.md

 ![](https://github.com/Oskang09/digdata/workflows/NodeCI/badge.svg)
 ```
  PASS  ./index.test.js
   ✓ Should dot string notation accepted.
-(4ms)
+(3ms)
   ✓ Should object dot string notation accepted.
 (1ms)
   ✓ Should array dot string notation accepted.
+(1ms)
   ✓ Should equal symbol return object if target is array object based on condition.
+  ✓ Should equal symbol return first value if target is array based on condition.
+  ✓ Should equal symbol return null when target not exists.
 (1ms)
+  ✓ Should biggerThan symbol return object if target is array object based on condition.
+  ✓ Should biggerThan symbol return first value if target is array based on condition.
+  ✓ Should biggerThan symbol return value when target found if target is object.
+(1ms)
+  ✓ Should biggerThan symbol return null when target not exists.
+  ✓ Should smallerThan symbol return object if target is array object based on condition.
-  ✓ Should equal symbol return array if target is array based on condition.
+  ✓ Should smallerThan symbol return first value if target is array based on condition.
-  ✓ Should equal symbol return null when target not exists.
+  ✓ Should smallerThan symbol return null when target not exists.
+(1ms)
+  ✓ Should smallerThan symbol return value when target found if target is object.
-  ✓ Should arrayMap symbol return specific key (1ms)
+  ✓ Should arrayMap symbol return specific key
-  ✓ Should comma symbol work with arrayMap symbol return multiple keys
+  ✓ Should comma symbol work with arrayMap symbol return multiple keys (1ms)
+  ✓ Should SUM() query return sum of all specified key (INTEGER)
+  ✓ Should SUM() query return sum of all specified key (FLOAT)
   ✓ Should return null if target exists.
   ✓ Should return null if object is falsy value.
 (1ms)
   ✓ Should `setOptions` update options object.